Relationship and Couples Guidance

-Although I no longer conduct couples counseling, the 30 years of experience I had counseling couples uniquely qualifies me to give great relationship advice.
+Although I no longer conduct couples counseling, the 30 years of experience I had counseling couples uniquely qualifies me to give extremely effective relationship guidance.
 In lieu of doing couples counseling I have found it equally effective to counsel people in individual therapy about relationship issues.
+In fact, counseling one person in a couple can often be more effectove than having two people in the therapy room.
+Why?
+Because there’s significatly less distractions and defensiveness.

 As an experienced psychotherapist and marriage counselor, I recognize that discussing couples and relationship issues therapy can be more than a little intimidating, especially if you’ve never been to therapy before.